mroads/WebRTC/README.md

 * [Angular](https://angular.io/) - The web framework used

+## Annoncement

+This application is not fully tested with mobiles.
+So, HERE BE DRAGONS!!

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details